Hannah Elias: Early life

 Hannah Elias was born in Philadelphia, Pennsylvania, at 1820 Addison Street, one of nine children.
 Her father Charles Elias was a "negro with Indian blood in him" who ran a large, well-regarded catering operation, her mother Mary Elias was "almost white", and they sent her to public school.
-In 1884, to attend her sister Hattie's wedding in style, Hannah borrowed a ball gown without permission from her employer, leading to a sentence at Moyamensing Prison and her banishment from home.
+On January 4, 1885, Elias was arrested and convicted four days later of larceny and sentenced to four months of hard labor at Moyamensing Prison.
+Later accounts described the theft as involving a ball gown borrowed from her employer without permission.